 Time is Not on Your Side

-You may not realize the money from a life insurance policy typically doesn’t become available until an official death certificate for the insured person is issued by the state.
+You may not realize the money from a large life insurance policy typically doesn’t become available until an official death certificate for the insured person is issued by the state.
 Then it can take weeks or even months to process the claim.

 Some families who count on life insurance to cover funeral costs have to scramble to cover expenses right after someone dies.
 They might access personal savings, use credit cards, or borrow from family and friends.

 Think about it – could your credit limit handle a charge of $8,000 to $15,000 for the products and services of a funeral home or cemetery?
 However, think of the points, the miles if you could!
 Funeral homes and cemeteries won’t bury or cremate your loved one without some kind of payment upfront.
+Many accept credit cards and some offer credit plans at need.

 There are two types of funeral insurance: pre-need funeral insurance issued through a funeral home, and final expense insurance offered by independent insurance agents.
 Which is better for you depends on your life situation.
 Let’s look at the pros and cons of both.